-Example 2: Walkabout
+5.2 Example 2: Walkabout

-Walkabout is a communityware system for collaboration-aware groupware; the name comes from the information-gathering tours observed in co-located groups.
+Walkabout is a CBG system for collaboration-aware groupware; the name comes from the information-gathering tours observed in co-located groups.
 Walkabout provides a more complete implementation of the requirements discussed above for supporting opportunistic collaboration, but it is limited in that it only supports groupware systems that conform to its protocols.
-Below we describe how Walkabout implements support for the three main communityware requirements, and then briefly outline its design and implementation.
+Below we describe how Walkabout implements support for the three main CBG requirements, and then briefly outline its design and implementation.